Graph Pooling for Graph Neural Networks: Progress, Challenges, and Opportunities: Challenges and Opportunities

-\textbf{\textit{Opportunity.}} With the aim of explaining exactly what has been learned from graph pooling operations, some studies~\cite{diffpool,mem-pool,commpool} have attempted to present the visualization of hierarchical clusters or hierarchical community structures captured by pooling operations, but they do not provide quantitative analyses to assess the quality of clustering.
-And, the interpretability of pooling operations is still not well explored.
-Thus, generalizing the studies on the interpretation of GNNs~\cite{explaina-survey} into graph pooling may be a promising future research direction.
+\paragraph{Opportunity.} To exactly explain what has been learned from graph pooling operations, some studies~\cite{diffpool,mem-pool,commpool} have attempted to present the visualization of hierarchical clusters or hierarchical community structures captured by pooling operations, but they do not provide quantitative analyses to assess the quality of clustering.
+Moreover, the interpretability of pooling operations is still not well explored.
+Therefore, there is a need for further research in this area.
+A promising direction would be to extend existing studies on interpreting GNNs~\cite{explaina-survey} to include graph pooling.

-\subsubsection{\uppercase\expandafter{\romannumeral4}: Robustness}
+\subsection{Robustness}

-\textbf{\textit{Challenge.}} Since many applications of graph pooling methods are risk-sensitive, e.g., drug design and disease diagnosis, the robustness of methods is essential and indispensable for actual usages.
-However, according to the analysis in recent studies~\cite{adversarialpool,HIBpool,egc2,liu2022on}, most graph pooling methods fail to distinguish the noisy information from the input graph, thus significantly degrading their performance when the input graph is perturbed in terms of features or topology.
+\paragraph{Challenge.} Since many applications of graph pooling methods are risk-sensitive, \textit{e.g.}, drug design and disease diagnosis, the robustness of methods is essential and indispensable for actual usages.
+However, according to the analysis in recent studies~\cite{adversarialpool,HIBpool,liu2022on}, most graph pooling methods fail to distinguish the noise information from the input graph, thus dramatically degrading their performance when the input graph is perturbed in terms of features or topology.

-\textbf{\textit{Opportunity.}} Despite some initial studies on the robustness of graph machine learning, few studies have been conducted on the robustness of graph pooling methods.
-So far, only an adversarial attack framework has been proposed by Tang et al.~\shortcite{adversarialpool} to evaluate the robustness of graph pooling methods.
-Therefore, there is much work to be done before we develop a robust graph pooling method for actual usages, such as: 1) building up a more complete adversarial attack framework which contains different types of attacks; and 2) designing adversarial defense graph pooling methods.
-One possible solution is to generalize the techniques proposed on the robustness of graph machine learning into graph pooling.
+\paragraph{Opportunity.} Although some initial studies have been conducted on the robustness of graph machine learning, few studies have explored the robustness of graph pooling methods.
+So far, only an adversarial attack framework has been proposed by Tang \textit{ et al.}~\shortcite{adversarialpool} to evaluate the robustness of graph pooling methods.
+Therefore, there is much work to be done to develop a robust graph pooling method for practical applications, such as: 1) building up a comprehensive adversarial attack framework encompasses various types of attacks; 2) designing adversarial defense graph pooling methods.
+One potential solution is to extend the techniques used for enhancing the robustness of graph machine learning into improving the robustness of graph pooling methods.

-\subsubsection{\uppercase\expandafter{\romannumeral5}: Large-scale Data}
+\subsection{Large-scale Data}